Learn something new every day

 Critical thinking practice tests often focus on reading for both comprehension and for drawing logical conclusions from given reading material.
 Many of these exams include questions designed to test students' abilities to use certain critical thinking methods such as inductive and deductive reasoning.
 Other tested skills may include identifying the writer's purpose, drawing connections between different ideas in a piece of writing, and formulating a conclusion from the text's information.
 Some exams also ask test-takers to write a brief essay answer assessing a written text's strengths and weaknesses in critical reasoning.

 Additional types of critical thinking practice tests focus on applications of logic.
 They usually have questions designed to test abilities such as identifying common fallacies, analyzing an argument's validity, and identifying various types of non-rational statements.
-These types of critical thinking tests frequently identify students' progress in their development of rational judgement for distinguishing between subjective opinions and supported facts.
+These types of critical thinking tests frequently identify students' progress in their development of rational judgment for distinguishing between subjective opinions and supported facts.

 Verbal skills are tested in critical thinking practice tests that are designed to measure both understanding of various words' definitions and the context of their use in written passages.
 These skills are often considered to be important in learning critical thinking because strong verbal reasoning is connected to effective communication in a variety of situations.
 Correct use of specific words and even non-verbal language is generally a strength among most successful and educated professionals in different fields.